 Max: Yes.
-It’s as you said, when you think of asexuals all you think of are people who don’t like sex.
-When, really, it’s more – more of a spectrum.
+You said it yourself; when you think of asexuals, you just think of people who aren’t that keen on a bit of rumpy-pumpy.
+When, really, it’s more of a spectrum.

-Abbie: I feel like I saw one your blogs had a title like that.
+Abbie: I feel like one of your blogs had a title like that . . .

-Max: Well – I mean – they do, sometimes.
-But, when they do, it’s usually an exaggeration of what we shall call the ‘atypical asexual’.
-The one the media shows as soulless, heartless robots.
-Now, this is the kind that has absolutely no inclination towards sex whatsoever.
+Max: Correct.
+Now, this kind, whilst certainly not being robotic in nature, does have absolutely no inclination towards sex, whatsoever.
 There’s no physical attraction to other people, no need to satisfy the libido, and certainly nothing that might be mistaken for romantic inclinations.
+But they’re not all there is to being Ace!
 Further along the spectrum, you have the aromantics.
-These people feel no romantic desires, however still engage in the . . . physical activities.
+These people feel no romantic desires; however, they do still engage in the . . . physical activities.

 Abbie: Ooh!
-Venn diagrams are definitely in my top five diagrams.
+Venn diagrams are definitely in my Top 5 best diagrams!

-Max: Right.
+Max: Okay.
 Anyway, where was I?
 Oh, yes.
 The aromantics and their . . . sex.
-They may do this because they, dare I say, ‘enjoy’ the sensation; or it’s simply done to relieve their libido, like bleeding a radiator every now and then.
-And then, of course, you have the opposite of the aromantics.
-The ones who, whilst still being frankly horrified by the idea of sex, can be attracted to another person.
+You may ask: ‘If there’s no romantic interest, then why bother with the sex?’
+Well, there may be multiple reasons; They may do this because they, dare I say, ‘enjoy’ the sensation; or it’s simply done to relieve their libido, like bleeding a radiator every now and then.
+For Aromantics, for the most part, sex is just an act with no big meaning.
+Like exercise.
+And then, whilst you have those who enjoy the sex without the romance, you have the ones who enjoy the romance without the sex.
+They can be attracted to another person, and yet still be frankly horrified by the idea of sex.
 Perhaps, one day down the line, they may do the dirty for the one they love, but don’t count on it.
 And there you have the main categories.
 But, as with any sexuality, you can find asexuals of any kind of blend.